-Coronary Artery Disease is the medical term for “heart disease”.
-Over time, progressive narrowing of the heart’s blood vessels can lead to a heart attack.
+Coronary Artery Disease (CAD) is the most common type of heart disease.
+Over time, progressive narrowing of the heart’s blood vessels can lead to a heart attack and/or heart failure.
 Once someone has a heart attack, intervention at a hospital, whether by a cardiac surgeon or interventional cardiologist, should be performed as quickly as possible.
-While a heart attack itself must be dealt with as urgently as possible (cardiologists like to say “time is muscle”), heart disease is a chronic condition that develops over decades
+While a heart attack itself must be dealt with as urgently as possible (cardiologists like to say “time is muscle”), heart disease is a chronic condition that develops over decades.

 - Family history

 At what age is heart disease usually diagnosed?